duduisonfire/duduisonfire/README.md

 ### About me

 - 👋 Hi, I'm @duduisonfire, or rather, Igor Tiburcio Cavalcanti.
-I'm a non-practicing lawyer, I'm looking to change my career to something I really enjoy.
-This is my Github where I will be posting my learning evolution.
+I am currently a software developer at Juridico.ai.
 Be very welcome.

 ### Technologies